apache/cordova-docs/www/docs/en/edge/guide/overview/index.md

 The installation of Cordova will differ depending on the workflow above you choose:

-  * Cross-platform workflow: see The Command-Line Interface.
+  * Cross-platform workflow: see <a href="../cli/index.html">The Command-Line Interface</a>.

-  * Platform-centered workflow: see the Platform Guides.
+  * Platform-centered workflow: see the <a href="../platforms/index.html">Platform Guides</a>.

-After installing Cordova, it is recommended that you review the Platform Guides for the mobile platforms that you will be developing for.
-It is also recommended that you also review the Privacy Guide, Security Guide, and Next Steps.
-For configuring Cordova, see The config.xml File.
+After installing Cordova, it is recommended that you review the <a href="../platforms/index.html">Platform Guides</a>
+for the mobile platforms that you will be developing for.
+It is also recommended that you also review the <a href="../appdev/privacy/index.html">Privacy Guide</a>, <a href="../appdev/security/index.html">Security Guide</a>, and
+<a href="../next/index.html">Next Steps</a>.
+For configuring Cordova, see <a href="../../config_ref/index.html">The config.xml File</a>.
-For accessing native function on a device from JavaScript, refer to the Plugin APIs.
+For accessing native function on a device from JavaScript, refer to the <a href="../../cordova/plugins/pluginapis.html">Plugin APIs</a>.
 And refer to the other included guides as necessary.